--- Presentation Rules Of Thumb ---

 - Improve delivery by cutting out tangents

-- Experienced speakers perform dry runs before presentation
+- Experienced speakers still practice dry runs before presentation

 - Do not go over planned time